 “Strength training is an important part of any well-rounded workout regimen,” Braun says.
 For runners, incorporating strength training even two days a week can help boost your performance, as well as reduce your risk of injury.

 That’s why strength training is a key component of 30 Day Breakaway.
 In addition to weekly runs, you’ll work through full-body strength workouts to enhance your running.

 “As you build full-body strength and power, you may notice that you’re capable of increasing your running speed, distance, and intensity, which means bigger results,” Braun says.

 On Your Mark, Get Set, Go!

-Running can be done almost anywhere with little equipment, making it a great form of exercise.
+- You can run almost anywhere with little equipment, making it a great form of exercise.

-But to be successful, there are a few essential things you need, like a good pair of shoes and a safe running route.
+- You need a few things to succeed, like a good pair of shoes and a safe running route.

-Focus on good running form and start slow with a run/walk approach to ease into it and reduce your risk of injury.
+- Focus on good form and start slow with a run/walk approach to ease into it and reduce your risk of injury.